pabloniklas/cur_tools/readme.md

 ## Contact

-If you have questions, suggestions, or issues, feel free to open an issue or contact the author.
+If you have questions, suggestions, or issues, feel free to open an [[https://github.com/pabloniklas/cur_tools/issues|issue]] or contact the author.

 Explore cur_tools and take your productivity to the next level!